Running Awk

 The search path feature is particularly useful for building up libraries

-of useful awk functions.
+functions.
 The library files can be placed in a

 standard directory that is in the default path, and then specified on